shreyasc12/Autonomous-Ephemeris-Predictions-by-navigation-receivers/README.md

 # Autonomous Ephemeris Predictions by navigation receivers - Smart India Hackathon Project

-This Problem Statement was given by ISRO(Indian Space Research Organization) in Smart India Hackathon(India's Largest Hackathon) and our Team Won the 1st Prize in Smart India Hackathon
+This Problem Statement was given by ISRO(Indian Space Research Organization) in Smart India Hackathon(India's Largest Hackathon) and our Team Won the 1st Prize in Smart India Hackathon.

 # Problem Statement: